asontu/Asontus-Sitecore-nifties/README.md

 ### See information directly in the header

-Quickly see which Sitecore version, which database and which language you're working in.
+Quickly see which database and language you're working in.
 Customize per domain to quickly see which environment you're looking at:

 ![Customize header info per domain](./assets/register-domain.gif)